osm-search/Nominatim/docs/develop/Import.md

 other string constitutes an exact match.

 The second part of the rules defines a list of values and the properties that apply to a successful match.
-Value strings may be either empty, which again means that thy match against any value, or describe an exact match.
+Value strings may be either empty, which means that they match any value, or describe an exact match.
 Prefix or suffix matching of values is not possible.

 For a rule to match, it has to find a valid combination of keys and values.
 The